STAY IN THE HIMALAYAN MOUNTAINS

 Communitarianism is a philosophy or belief system which places priority on the community or on social values.
 Communitarianism is often contrasted to individualism or libertarianism.
+Communitarianism is a philosophy that emphasizes the social bond between the individual and the community.
+Communitarianism is based upon the belief that a person's social identity and personality are molded by community relationships.
+Communitarianism opposes extreme individualism and disagrees with laissez-faire policies.
 Communitarianism claims that meaning in individual life and individual liberty are only possible within a strong and vital community.
 So government policies and individual choices should be responsive to social values.
+Communitarianism in the philosophical sense, is collection of interactions, among a community of people.

 Communitarianism, Sport and Social Capital - 'Neighbourly Insights into Scottish Sport' - Grant Jarvie, University of Stirling, UK - International Review for the Sociology of Sport, Vol. 38, No. 2, (2003). - This paper examines assumptions that are often associated with communitarianism as a basis for thinking about aspects of sport in Scotland.
 It is argued that it is unrealistic to expect sport to sustain a notion of social capital or civic engagement or communitarianism without addressing the issue of ownership, obligations and stakeholding in Scottish sport.